Millennium City incident: Efforts to avoid the situation

 Soon after the raid, the Sri Lanka Army Commander Lionel Balagalle, dispatched Director of the Directorate of Military Intelligence, Brigadier Kapila Hendavithana, to the scene of the raid in order to explain the situation to the police and avoid a crisis situation for the Army.
 He also contacted the Inspector General of Police (IGP) Lakdasa Kodituwakku.
 Brigadier Hendavithana too then called the IGP, asking for SP Udugampola to call off the investigation.
 Subsequently, the Inspector General contacted SP Udugampola and asked him to take into consideration what the Army's intelligence chief was saying.
 SP Udugampola then contacted Minister of Internal Affairs, John Amaratunga to brief him the situation.
 The Minister in turn dispatched DIG Lal Ratnayake to the scene.
-Notwithstanding the Army's protests and the request made by his superiors, SP Udugampola, for reasons not made clear, took the soldiers into custody, seized the stock of weapons and drove to the Military Police Headquarters in Narahenpita.
+Not withstanding the Army's protests and the request made by his superiors, SP Udugampola, for reasons not made clear, took the soldiers into custody, seized the stock of weapons and drove to the Military Police Headquarters in Narahenpita.

 Reactions

 Reactions to this incident were mixed.
 Initially, there was a public outcry in light of the allegations made that the military was planning to assassinate UNP leaders.
 However, after details about the unit were revealed, the police was accused of compromising national security.
 The country's military leadership was also blamed for being unable to prevent a "serious breach of national security".
 The LRRP team had initially been housed at the Kohuwala Army Camp, but was relocated to Athurugiriya in December 2001.
 Army commander Lionel Balagalla was compelled to issue a public statement revealing the true nature of this unit.
 President Chandrika Kumaratunga appointed a commission headed by D. Jayawickrema, a retired Judge of the Court of Appeal to inquire into and report on the raid.
 The report, released in December 2003, labelled Udugampola's action "illegal and immoral".
 He was demoted to the rank of ASP.
 A Supreme Court judgement delivered in January 2004 stated that the fundamental rights of the soldiers had been violated and ordered ASP Udugampola to pay a sum of Rs.
 50,000 LKR each to five of the LRRP operatives, S. H. Nilam, P. Ananda Udalagama, H. M. Nissanka Herath, I. Edirisinghe Jayamanne and H. Mohamed Hilmy.
 The State was ordered to pay Rs.
 750,000 each to them as well.
-A number of Sri Lanka Army officers who failed to perform their duty were taken action against, with the most senior officer among them, Major General Ivan Dassanayake, being ordered to retire from service.
+Action against a number of Sri Lankan Army officers who failed to perform their duty were taken, with the most senior officer among them, Major General Ivan Dassanayake, being ordered to retire from service.
 Reports further stated that the raid was a "total betrayal and absolute treachery to the nation".
 In March 2005, ASP Udugampola was indicted and arrested.